MaksymRomanyshak/GuessMyNumber/README.md

 The goal of the game is to guess a secret number which is between 1 and 20.

 # What I Learned
-* What's the DOM and basic Dom manipulation
+* What's the DOM and basic DOM manipulation